jhomlala/camp/README.md

-# camp
+# :star2: Camp
-:star2: Camp - notifications for mobile devices
+Intelligent notifications for mobile devices

 Build in microservices architecture, using Spring Boot, Cassandra and Spark.